 Using forceps, place the cover slip over the specimen.

 Using forceps or the eraser of a pencil, press the cover slip onto the specimen.
 Apply sufficient pressure to spread the mandibles and labrum.
 At this point, you may also orient the specimen by pushing or pressing the cover slip in various ways.
 Be careful not to break the cover slip, as the pressure required to flatten the specimen may be great.
-Mounting of aquatic mites requires more CMC along with a greater amount of pressure.
+Mounting aquatic mites requires more CMC along with a greater amount of pressure.
 Make sure you use enough of both.
 Otherwise, air will accumulate under the cover slip and the necessary structures will not be visible.
 Mites can be soaked in 1N KOH for softening before mounting.

 Set the slides aside to dry; it may take 1 to 2 days for the slides to dry completely.
 Recheck the labels on the slides to make sure that each one has the correct sample number.

+Retain slides, vials, and associated records for a minimum of five years.

 Organism Identification (Modified from Standard Methods for the Examination of Water and Wastewater, Section 10500C, Biological Examination, Benthic Macroinvertebrates, Sample Processing and Analysis; reference provided for informational purposes only)